aknelli/bio/_posts/2018-03-15-welcome-to-jekyll.markdown

 **System - Actuarial Calculation Toolkit**
 **Role - Sr. Developer/Team Lead**
 **Technology** - PowerBuilder 8, Visual Basic 6, MS Excel 2003/2007, VBA for Excel, C++, Windows XP.
 Actuarial Calculation Toolkit (ACT) has four modules.
-The system enabled the Actuaries to compute the plan estimation and valuation.
+The system enables the Actuaries to compute the plan estimation and valuation.
 It also allows the user to customize and generate Benefit Statements and Optional Form of Annuities.
 Automated Data Transfer (ADT) system validates the data and generates output file to be uploaded into Spectrum system.
 Archive Utility/Access is a document storage/retrieval system and which enables the users to open/execute plan documents and also perform re-calc on Benefit Statement/OFA statements.